dmitribodiu/90-days-challenge/architecture.md

 2. Creating hypermedia APIs
-    Imagine a site doesn't have hyperlinks, would it be pleasurable for you to got to site docs and discove all hyperlinks yourself?
+    Imagine a site doesn't have hyperlinks, would it be pleasurable for you to got to site docs and discover all hyperlinks by yourself?
     The World Wide Web without its hypermedia links would be quite terrible to use.

     Fortunately, this isn’t how it works.
 Once on a website,you can discover its content